 A meta-analysis on demand characteristics

 Imagine that one day a mysterious person approaches you and begins telling you about a new method for understanding humans: Crankology.
 The person explains that Crankology is useful for estimating causal relationships—but adds that it can sometimes be thrown off by a methodological artifact.
 When you ask the Crankologist about this artifact, they explain that it sometimes causes researchers to detect an effect that’s not real, and other times causes them to miss an effect that is real.
 They add that it sometimes causes relationships to be biased upward and other times causes them to be biased downward.
 And then they offer a confession: they don’t understand how the artifact works.
-Sometimes the artifact seems to matter, other times it doesn’t—and it’s underlying mechanism is poorly understood.
+Sometimes the artifact seems to matter, other times it doesn’t; and it’s underlying mechanism is poorly understood.

 If this scenario were real, you would reasonably question whether Crankology is a valid method of scientific inquiry.
 However, perhaps we should not be so quick to judge.
-Because, like the Crankologist, experimental psychologists deal with a difficult-to-understand methodological artifact: demand characteristics.
+Because, like Crankology, experimental psychologists deal with a difficult-to-understand methodological artifact: demand characteristics.

 Demand characteristics as a methodological artifact